TonyPhipps/SIEM/hardening/operational-technology.md

 - Functions of industrial control systems (ICS) management protocols that change an asset’s operating mode or modify programs.

-# Ensure device passwords are complex, unique combinations of letters, numbers, and symbols that are not easily guessable.
+# Change default passwords immediately
-- Implementing robust password practices remains a critical security measure that can help prevent unauthorized access and strengthen the overall security posture of OT devices.
+- And use strong, unique passwords.
+Recent analysis of this cyber activity indicates that targeted systems use default or easily guessable (using open source tools) passwords.
+Changing default passwords is especially important for public-facing internet devices that have the capability to control OT systems or processes [[CPG 2.A]](https://www.cisa.gov/cybersecurity-performance-goals-cpgs#ChangingDefaultPasswords2A), [[CPG 2.B]](https://www.cisa.gov/cybersecurity-performance-goals-cpgs#MinimumPasswordStrength2B), [[CPG 2.C]](https://www.cisa.gov/cybersecurity-performance-goals-cpgs#UniqueCredentials2C).

 # Place physical and software key switches into the run position to block unauthorized changes to logic, configuration, and firmware.
 - Devices should only be in the program or remote position when updating or downloading software online and immediately switched back to the run position when complete.
 (See Rockwell Automation’s System Security Design Guidelines for manufacturer’s instructions.)